Design & Content Writing

 Tiles are small black boxes that appear on the screen when Blender is rendering the scene.

-Tile size is an important factor to minimize your rendering times and optimize Blender's fast render settings.
+Tile size is an important factor in minimizing your rendering times and optimizing Blender's fast render settings.

 Increasing the number of tiles will make the tile size smaller, allowing the system to focus on a smaller portion of your scene.
 All cores work on the render until it’s finished, without one core finishing before another.
 Optimizing the tile size will minimize your rendering time.